Feelings about the semi-formal dress code vary significantly between each person.

 Now that we have established generalizations of what you can and cannot expect in a semi-formal dress code, let’s break it down into specifics.

 A well-tailored and high-quality suit can be the centerpiece of your look.
-It is the most straightforward option for a semi-formal event, doing all the heavy lifting for you.
+It is the most straightforward option for semi-formal attire, doing all the heavy lifting for you.

 If the event is during the day, you are free to choose a lighter suit option.
-A light suit in the evening is never recommended.
+However, a light suit in the evening is never recommended.

-If you opt to forgo the suit, a high-quality blazer is a must.
+A high-quality blazer is a must if you opt to forgo the suit.
 Blazers are slightly more casual than a suit jacket but fall within acceptable bounds of semi-formal.

 Blazers might provide a more relaxed vibe than a suit does; however, they prevent your shirt and pants ensemble from veering into an informal dress code.